sfnetworks/spnethack/blogpost.md

 Both sf and tidygraph are relatively new packages (first released on CRAN in 2016 and 2017, respectively).
 It is unsurprising, therefore, that they have yet to be combined to allow a hybrid, tibble-based representation of spatial networks.

-Nevertheless, a number of other approaches have been developed for representing spatial networks, and some of these are in packages that have been published on CRAN.
+Nevertheless, a number of approaches have been developed for representing spatial networks, and some of these are in packages that have been published on CRAN.
 [stplanr](https://github.com/ropensci/stplanr), for instance, contains the `SpatialLinesNetwork` class, which works with both the [sp](https://github.com/edzer/sp/) (a package for spatial data analysis